Investin-pro/Investin_docs/docs/investor.md

 ## End Investment

-This function can only be called by investor's holding ivn token and consists of two sub-functions which requires investor's to first call the end investment function which calculates performance for investor and accordingly sells the share of investor's assets in proportion to get the exact base token that is to be returned according to fund's performance during the investment period.
-The second function call requires the sending of ivn token back to the router which will in turn release investor's tokens back to their address.
+This function can only be called by investor's holding IVNT token and consists of two sub-functions which requires investor's to first call the end investment function which calculates performance for investor and accordingly sells the share of investor's assets in proportion to get the exact base token that is to be returned according to fund's performance during the investment period.
+The second function call requires the sending of IVNT token back to the router which will in turn release investor's tokens back to their address.
 `There is no lockup period investors remain in full control of funds and can deposit/withdraw at their convenience.`

 === "Layer 1"